The-Shivam-garg/Smart-mirror/Readme.md

 ### We need to install few software’s and module to obtain the desired result facilities we need as our output in the smart mirror.

 <h3 align="left">
+So for the software that’s driving all this.
+There are two, maybe three ready-to-go solutions for this.
+The first one, and maybe the most obvious one, is MagicMirror².
+That’s a Raspberry-Pi-native software that’s made to sit behind a semi-transparent, mirrored piece of glass and shine its information through that mirror, creating that “mirror, mirror on the wall” illusion.
+MagicMirror² is free and open-source and has a ton of plugins and expansions.
+But.
+First, the interface is optimized to just be black and white, since it’s made to shine through a mirror, and getting anything to look nice without that mirror is going to take some effort.
+And, the more severe issue for me, the way you set up MagicMirror² is by editing JSON files over remote desktop or through an SSH terminal.
+I don’t have those sort of masochistic tendencies, so that didn’t particularly excite me.
+But I tried anyways, and after digging through the tons of different calendar plugins and finding the one that seems to be the go-to powerful option, I just gave up when I saw the 50-page-long documentation on how to write the JSON that would display a shared calendar.
+Like, this shouldn’t be so hard.
+For me, that’s not fun to set up, and changing anything in the future would mean re-learning the entire thing again.

+It also kind of explains that when MagPi, the official Raspberry Pi Magazine, covered MagicMirror², they spent five pages explaining how to build the build the wooden frame, and only one page on software.
+It would probably scare a lot of people away if they covered it more realistically – which is the other way around.
+One page on the frame, five pages on how to edit JSON files.
 >>	Install Raspberry Pi OS <BR>
 >>	Install Magic Mirror <BR>
 >>	install modules  <BR>